mezorian/Linux-scripts-gists/Signal/README.md

 signal-cli -u YOUR_NUMBER verify VERIFICATIONCODE
 ```

-It might bee that the register step requires you to solve a captcha.
+It might be that the register step requires you to solve a captcha.
 In this case you will be prompted to got open a link in the browser, solve the captcha, copy the result of the captcha from the failed redirect message in the browsers development console.
+(To the time this how-to was written the link was `https://signalcaptchas.org/staging/challenge/generate.html` )
 Once the captcha is solved you can copy the result string and repeat the register command with the --captcha option
 ```
 signal-cli -u YOUR_NUMBER register --captcha CAPTCHA_STRING